NicoMincuzzi/no-framework-webapp/README.md

 2. The container invokes the `service` method, passing request and response objects.
 Service methods are discussed in Writing Service Methods.

-If it needs to remove the servlet, the container finalizes the servlet by calling the servlet's destroy method.
-For more information, see Finalizing a Servlet.
+If it needs to remove the servlet, the container finalizes the servlet by calling the servlet's `destroy` method.

 ![servlet](https://user-images.githubusercontent.com/48289901/119904880-5dacf300-bf4b-11eb-8fcb-bacee2f38d88.png)